 Career and Technical Education Month

-Governor Rick Snyder declared February Career and Technical Education month in Michigan.
-Career and tech education provides students with an opportunity to learn the skills needed for in-demand, good paying careers in a variety of fields, and prepares students to become lifelong learners.
-Hear first-hand experiences.
+Governor Gretchen Whitmer declared February as Career and Technical Education month in Michigan.
+Career and Technical Education provides students with an opportunity to learn the skills needed for in-demand careers in a variety of fields, and prepares students to become lifelong learners.